Laurel Elizabeth Keyes: Biography

 Keyes was a writer from an early age.
 Over the years, she wrote stories, articles and poetry for magazines and newspapers.
 She received her education in the transpersonal field from a variety of Eastern and Western sources, having started her studies in Comparative Religions and philosophy when she was 19.
 She lectured and conducted retreats for churches of all the major religions, and for more than 16 years lectured for adult education in the public school system.
 Her writings reflect a practical blending of popular in-depth methods of modern psychology and the ancient traditional teachings of metaphysics and philosophy.

 In 1952 Mrs. Keyes founded Overweight Overcomers International, one of the first self-help groups dedicated to problems of obesity, and wrote the book How to Win the Losing Fight, a weight-control guide that helped thousands to better health.
 In 1963 she founded the Order of Fransisters and Brothers, a lay order following the outline of the well-known prayer beginning "Lord, make me an instrument."
 It is a non-profit, inter-religious movement, sponsoring silent retreats, study and research.
-Keyes' most popular book is her 1973 work Toning: The Creative Power of the Voice, which is cited by sound therapists.
+Keyes' most popular book is her 1973 work Toning: The Creative Power of the Voice, which is cited by sound therapists (unfortunately there exist two diverging editions of that book; see "Published works").
 Her legacy also includes the Restorium, a chapel and retreat house in the mountains near Denver.
 Keyes resided in Denver, Colorado until her death in 1983.

 The sound and toning healing work of Keyes is again being carried on throughout the world in the integration of cymatics (sound) and light therapies.
 In the form of "giving voice" to bodily ailments, it has been integrated by Manhattan oncologist Dr. Mitchell L. Gaynor.
 Keyes' work has inspired VibrationsHeal, an ongoing support and toning study group based in Burlington, Vermont.
 VibrationsHeal teaches bi-weekly outreach meetings and seminar programs on the use of toning to maintain optimum health and restore health from many types of ailments and situations.